Most Used Categories

 How Legal and Legit is Polymarket?

-As of October 2025, Polymarket was not an authorized or legit real-money platform for U.S. retail users.
+As of December 2025, Polymarket was not an authorized or legit real-money platform for U.S. retail users.
 In 2022, the CFTC fined Polymarket $1.4 million and ordered it to wind down non-compliant markets and cease violations.
 In 2025, Polymarket received approval to relaunch in the U.S.

-Recent reports indicate that federal investigations have closed without new charges, and the company is exploring a regulated U.S. return path, which could come during the 2025-26 NFL season.
-Parents should warn their kids about the dangers of Polymarket.
+Recent reports indicate that federal investigations into Polymarket closed without new charges, and the company was exploring a regulated U.S. return path.
+Polymarket’s relaunch could come ahead of the 2026 NFL Super Bowl.

 Abroad, Belgium blacklisted Polymarket in early 2025, and Colombia’s regulator moved to block access in September 2025 over illegal political betting.